early pregnancy symptoms

 0 comments

-Wondering what EDD in Pregnancy Means?
-Wondering what EDD in Pregnancy Means?
+Wonder what EDD in Pregnancy Means? - Conceive Plus® Wonder what EDD in Pregnancy Means? - Conceive Plus®

 EDD in pregnancy means the estimated date of delivery, which is the day your baby is likely to be born.
 The medical term for this date is called the estimated date of confinement (EDC).